MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/windows-commands/wbadmin/Wbadmin-delete-catalog.md

 ms.topic: article
 ms.assetid: d3041407-4577-4716-a39f-2c8ab48818d1
 ---
-# wbadmin delete catalog
+# Wbadmin delete catalog
-deletes the backup catalog that is stored on the local computer.
+Deletes the backup catalog that is stored on the local computer.
 Use this command when the backup catalog has been corrupted and you cannot restore it using **wbadmin restore catalog**.

 To delete a backup catalog with this subcommand, you must be a member of the **Backup Operators** group or the **Administrators** group, or you must have been delegated the appropriate permissions.
-In addition, you must run **wbadmin** from an elevated command prompt. \(To open an elevated command prompt right\-click **Command prompt**, and then click **Run as administrator**.\)
+In addition, you must run **wbadmin** from an elevated command prompt. \(To open an elevated command prompt right\-click **Command Prompt**, and then click **Run as administrator**.\)

 ## Syntax